Summer Youth League

 The key to a successful Recreational League is for the club to do our best to produce balanced teams across each division.
 The process to achieve balanced teams is to evaluate each player during the first weekend of each season.
 During evaluations each player is grouped/graded based on their capability and skills.
-Head coaches conduct a draft to create balanced teams for their division.
+Head coaches conduct a draft to create balanced teams.
 Further changes may take place after the draft if it is determined adjustments are required to better balance teams.

 As a result of the priority and process of team development, it may not be possible for your player to be placed on the same team as a friend or under a specific coach.
 Any and all special requests of this nature will be considered, but realize the Patriots priority is to first and foremost produce balanced teams.

 Our younger skaters play in the 6U & 8U Mite Program.
 This program is focused on skills development, not totally different from those who participated in Learn to Play Hockey.
 The goal is to keep players active with lots of opportunity to experiment and grow.
-Mites do get plenty of opportunity to scrimmage and play the game of hockey, but the focus is skills and development.
+Mites do get plenty of opportunity to scrimmage and play the game of hockey, but the focus is personal skills and development.
 Mites play 4 on 4 cross ice hockey.
 During the fall season, mites have the opportunity to participate in numerous jamborees and a mite tournament or two.
-The Mite Beach Bash Tournament in Ocean City, MD has become a club & family favorite!

 If you are new to hockey, please review the content in the "Parent Page" and "New to Hockey" tabs on the left.
 Also visit the "House FAQs" page for additional info.